-A. Group as a lessee (applicable to the disclosure requirement under IFRS 16)
+A. Group as a lessee

 The Group leases various properties, including real estate such as land and buildings, transportation equipment and other equipment.
-The lease terms range from 2 to 51 years.
+The lease terms range from 3 to 51 years.

 The Group's leases effect on the financial position, financial performance and cash flows are as follow: